OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 #### Hill Dwarf

 Hill Dwarves are well-known for their friendly personalities and close relationships with the outside world.
 They live in the undulating hills and valleys next to magnificent mountain ranges.
 Hill Dwarves, in contrast to their mountain-dwelling relatives, have seized the chances offered by their proximity to other cultures.
 Hill Dwarves have developed thriving trade networks, are known for creating outstanding armor and weaponry, and have an innate love for blacksmithing.
-They have perfected their techniques to produce exceptional armor and weapons for many different races.
+They have perfected their techniques to produce exceptional armor and weapons for many races.

 `Hill Dwarves frequently act as stewards of their natural environs, coexisting peacefully with the regions surrounding their hills.
 Many Hill Dwarves gain a genuine understanding of the land because nature's tranquility is woven into their lives.
 As such, they have abilities that enable them to navigate natural environments.`